-With a 2024 census population of 1,621,848, it is the ninth-most populous city in the U.S. and the third-most populous city in Texas after Houston and San Antonio.
+With a population between 1,299,741 and 1,326,087 in 2025, Dallas is the ninth-most populous city in the U.S. and the third-most populous city in Texas after Houston and San Antonio.
 Located in the North Texas region, the city of Dallas is the main core of the largest metropolitan area in the Southern United States and the largest inland metropolitan area in the U.S. that lacks any navigable link to the sea.

-This blog selects and analyzes top 10 best places to live in Dallas, advantages and methodology.
-With this comprehensive guide, you can make the best choice of your destination.
+This blog selects and analyzes the top 10 best places to live in Dallas, while introducing the advantages and the methodology.
+With this comprehensive guide, you can make the best choice for your destination.

 Top 10 Best Places to Live in Dallas